justinbloomfield/uninotes/yr1/sm2/finm2001/lec.md

 - no arbitrage questions

-If you don't understand what to do for the pactise exam questions wathc this lecture again as he goes through the stuff (explanation might help, is what i mean)
+If you don't understand what to do for the pactise exam questions watch this lecture again as he goes through the stuff (explanation might help, is what i mean)